-The following proposals are to be presented at the annual meeting: (i) to elect 12 directors of United; (ii) to approve United's 2000 Key Employee Stock Option Plan; (iii) to approve an amendment to United's Restated Articles of Incorporation to increase the number of authorized shares of United common stock from 10,000,000 to 50,000,000; and (iv) to transact such other business as may properly come before the annual meeting.
+The following proposals are to be presented at the annual meeting: (i) to elect 12 directors of United; (ii) to approve United's 2000 Key Employee Stock Option Plan; (iii) to approve an amendment to United's Restated Articles of Incorporation to increase the number of authorized shares of United common stock from 10,000,000 to 50,000,000 in connection with the mergers of United with North Point Bancshares, Inc. and Independent Bancshares, Inc. and for other corporate purposes, although no other plans, understandings, or agreements have been made concerning the increased authorized common stock; and (iv) to transact such other business as may properly come before the annual meeting.